AndySomogyi/mechanica/docs/source/status.rst

 * In ipython, closing the window does not work correctly
 * energy is not conserved -- bug in integrator.
+* only a subset of features are implmented

 Features for next release
 -------------------------